c7ph3r10/ha_avalonq/README.md

 homeassistant:
   packages: !include_dir_merge_named packages
 </pre>
-- Step 3: Create a copy of the avalonq.yaml from this repository and copy it to the packages folder created before.
+- Step 3: Copy the avalonq.yaml from this repository to the packages folder.
 - Step 4: Do the following search/replace within the avalonq.yaml to adjust it to your environment

 Replace \<IP-ADDRESS\> with the ip-address of your avalon q home miner<br>